This post was inspired by a new connection @PaulGenge.

-This experience has certainly inspired further exploratory.
+This experience has certainly inspired further exploration.
 Based on all of the developments in the marketing and advertising industry and my personal interest in sentiment analysis and AI, I have been considering Stanford’s Natural Language Processing course as well.
 We’ll see…one thing at a time.
 The thought is, if they are teaching this in college, then even more progress will be here soon enough, impacting the marketplace along with our product development and marketing efforts.

 My interest isn’t so much in becoming a master programmer, but toward staying fresh, learning to code at a basic level and understanding the core concepts and principles that could inspire new ideas and thinking.

 Business and “Learning 2.0”

 The changes taking place with open courseware, as touched upon above, are just the tip of the iceberg.
 In addition to research, there is a deeper movement at the heart of the education system to re-imagine the overall model starting at a much younger age.
 This is to provide a more personalized, holistic and balanced approach to education and bring it into the 21st century.
 The efforts here are to help kids explore their unique talents and interests, along with making sure they develop the necessary skill sets that will allow them to adapt in this world full of complexity.